cgerman7x/bq-ingestion/README.md

 The window is set to 60 seconds and the allowed_lateness is set to 5 minutes, anything older is discarded by Apache Beam.

-If you want to test messages published with an old timestamp you can adjust inside the publish_messages method in pubsub.py how old they should be
+If you want to test messages published with an old timestamp you can adjust inside the publish_messages method in pubsub.py how old they should be.

 <h1>Useful links</h1>